 here's the thing:

 Jayson P. Smith is a freelance writer, editor, & curator.
-Their poems & interviews appear / are forthcoming in journals such as Gulf Coast, Nepantla, Vinyl, fields magazine, The Offing, & boundary2.
-Jayson has received support from The Conversation, Millay Colony for the Arts, Callaloo, & Cave Canem.
-Jayson is currently a Workshop Coordinator at Cave Canem, Mentor at Urban Word NYC, & Creative Director for The Other Black Girl Collective.
-J lives in Brooklyn, & is the founder of NOMAD, a Crown-Heights based performance series.
+Their poems & interviews appear / are forthcoming in journals such as Gulf Coast, Nepantla, Vinyl, fields magazine, & The Offing.
+Jayson has received support from Millay Colony for the Arts, Callaloo, & is a 2016 Emerge-Surface-Be Fellow with The Poetry Project.
+J lives & works in Brooklyn as a Workshop Coordinator for Cave Canem, Creative Director for The Other Black Girl Collective, & founder of NOMAD, a Crown-Heights based performance series.